- Joist isolator designed to match similar name brand versions

 - Cost To Ship: $10 (regardless of quantity)

-The IsoJoist, commonly referred to as a joist or stud isolator or u-boat, is a two inch wide piece of EPDM rubber u-channel designed to soften the connection between a newly framed 2x floor and an existing sub-floor.
+The IsoJoist, commonly referred to as a joist or stud isolator or u-boat, is a two-inch-wide piece of EPDM u-shaped rubber channel designed to soften the connection between a newly framed 2x floor and an existing sub-floor.
 The most common applications are for creating isolated platforms, home theater risers, recording studios, vocal booths, and sometimes entire rooms.
-We do not recommend the use of the IsoJoist in any wall or ceiling application.
+We do not recommend the use of the IsoJoist stud isolator in any wall or ceiling application.
 To decouple walls or ceilings we recommend the use of resilient clips or specialty framing.

 For higher deflection, damping, and less resonance issues, we recommend isolation floors be built using a combination of either the thicker styles of GenieMat RST or GenieMat FF Roll-Out, several mass layers above or below the GenieMat, and Green Glue Compound between the layers of mass.

 With 16" spacing of both the joists and IsoJoist, the average floor will use 1 IsoJoist per square foot.
 An IsoJoist is required within 6” of each end of the joist for support which may increase the number of IsoJoists required, depending on the dimensions of the floor.
 A scale drawing of your floor plan is the best way to determine the exact number of IsoJoists required.